<- Back to main blog

 Customers come to the documentation when they need information and quick solutions; they don’t want to jump through hoops to get that.

-Therefore, whether it’s the documentation for your team or your customers, you should make it easy to find.
-How to ensure that?
-You can store it all in one place.
+So whether the documentation is for your team or your customers, make it easy to find.
+How can you do that?
+Store it all in one place.

 For instance, you can use documentation software like Archbee, which allows you to create and store documents in one place.